Integrate Security Audit with GitHub Actions

 • READ_ONLY: Other users have read-only access

-• READ_WRITE: Other users have also write access
+• READ_WRITE: Other users have read and write access

 If you do not define share-everyone at all, the API collections are not shared and remain private to you.